Q.1. What is the age of a person who can contest the election for Lok Sabha in India?

 Answer: Chief Election Commissioner in consultation with State Government appoints Chief Electoral Officer.

-99) What is official name of voters' list?
+Q.4.
+What is the official name of voters' list?

-101) What is Code of Conduct for election?
+Q.6.
+What is the Code of Conduct for election?

 Answer: The term 'rigging' means fraud and malpractices indulged by a party or candidate to increase its votes.

-Answer: When any vacancy occurs due to death or resignation of a candidate, election becomes necessary and it is known as by-election.
+Answer: When any vacancy occurs due to the death or resignation of a candidate, the election becomes necessary and it is known as a by-election.

 Answer: The number of Lok Sabha constituencies at present is 543.